niupanyu/box2d/docs/hello.md

 for your world.
 We also don't like the time step to change much.
 A variable time step produces variable results, which makes it difficult to debug.
 So don't tie the time step to your frame rate (unless you really, really have to).
-Without further ado, here is the time step.
+Without further ado[直截了当], here is the time step.

 ```cpp
 float timeStep = 1.0f / 60.0f;